Cox Automotive - Unified Reporting

 Next Steps - Defining the MVP

 With budget and time constraints, we needed to prioritize impactful solutions.
-Through HCD exercises, we conducted a brainstorming session using sticky notes to generate improvement ideas.
+We conducted a brainstorming session using sticky notes to generate improvement ideas.
 We then categorized them using an Importance/Difficulty Matrix and held a voting session to determine key priorities.

 MVP Priorities: